Health & Nutrition

 What is the best diet for cockatiels?
 The

 There's no doubt whatsoever that an all-seed diet is unhealthy in the long run, and contributes to health problems like fatty liver disease.
 Because of this, some people think that seeds are unhealthy and pet birds shouldn't be allowed to eat them.
 THIS IS NOT TRUE.
-Seeds are an excellent high-nutrition food, and are particularly good for cockatiels because tiels are seed-eaters in the wild.
-But seeds are not nutritionally complete, so we need to encourage our birds to eat other types of food in addition to seeds so they can get important nutrients that seeds don't contain.
+Seeds are an excellent high-nutrition food, and may be particularly desirable for cockatiels because tiels are seed-eaters in the wild.
+But seeds are not nutritionally complete, and it can cause health problems if we feed too many of them.
+So we need to encourage our birds to also eat other types of food that provide the nutrients that seeds don't contain.

 There's an important difference between seed-eating in the wild and seed-eating in captivity: wild birds have a wide range of options and can consume seeds in all stages of development, from unripe green seeds to mature dry seed.
 They also have access to other food sources, and cockatiels are known to chew on grass and plant stems and eat an unknown quantity of insects, as well as consuming grit and charcoal from burned areas.
-In addition, wild cockatiels are a LOT more active than pet birds, so they need a lot more calories in the diet so all the fat content in seed is good for them.
-Check out our article on the Feeding Ecology of Wild Cockatiels for more info.
+In addition, wild cockatiels are a LOT more active than pet birds, so they need a lot more calories in the diet.
+The high fat content in some seeds is good for wild birds but not so much for pets.
+Check out our article on the Feeding Ecology of Wild Cockatiels and the article on Pet Birds and the Wild Diet for more info.

 Captive birds have fewer choices since they are limited to what we offer them, and what we tend to offer is mature dry seed.
 It's good stuff, but it doesn't contain everything that wild birds can get.
 That's why it's important to offer vegetables, to supply some of the nutrients that wild birds obtain from their favorite greenfoods.
 A variety of veggies is best since they vary in their nutritional content.
 Most cockatiels don't like fruit, and vegetables have more nutrients anyway, so it's OK to not bother with fruit.

 Grit is another way to provide minerals, but this is a controversial subject because it's been reported that mineral-deficient birds overconsumed grit, impacted their crops, and died.
-The majority of advice on the internet is opposed to offering grit because of this, but it's possible that this is mostly based on misdiagnosis and misconceptions.
+The majority of advice on the internet is opposed to offering grit because of this, but it seems very likely that this is based on misdiagnosis and misconceptions.
 The Grit article has lots of information on this subject, including reports from a variety of informed sources telling us that wild cockatiels consume several types of grit and other nonfood materials.

 It's important to strike a good balance between meeting a bird's nutritional